Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Abstract

 \section{Abstract}

 In the optimization of dynamic systems, the variables typically have constraints.
 Such problems can be modeled as a Constrained Markov Decision Process (CMDP).
-This paper considers the peak constraints, where the agent chooses the policy to maximize the long-term average reward as well as satisfies the constraints at each time.
-We propose a model-free algorithm that converts CMDP problem to an unconstrained problem and a Q-learning based approach is used.
-We extend the concept of probably approximately correct (PAC) to define a criterion of $\epsilon$-optimal policy.
-The proposed algorithm is proved to achieve an $\epsilon$-optimal policy with probability at least $1-p$ when the episode $K\geq\Omega(\frac{I^2H^6SA\ell}{\epsilon^2})$, where $S$ and $A$ is the number of states and actions, respectively, $H$ is the number of steps per episode, $I$ is the number of constraint functions, and $\ell=\log(\frac{SAT}{p})$.
-We note that this is the first result on PAC kind of analysis for CMDP with peak constraints, where the transition probabilities are not known apriori.
-We demonstrate the proposed algorithm on an energy harvesting problem where it outperforms state-of-the-art and performs close to the theoretical upper bound of the studied optimization problem.
+This paper considers the peak Constrained Markov Decision Process (PCMDP), where the agent chooses the policy to maximize total reward in the finite horizon as well as satisfy constraints at each epoch with probability 1.
+We propose a model-free algorithm that converts PCMDP problem to an unconstrained problem and a Q-learning based approach is applied.
+We define the concept of probably approximately correct (PAC) to the proposed PCMDP problem.
+The proposed algorithm is proved to achieve an $(\epsilon,p)$-PAC policy when the episode $K\geq\Omega(\frac{I^2H^6SA\ell}{\epsilon^2})$, where $S$ and $A$ are the number of states and actions, respectively. $H$ is the number of epochs per episode. $I$ is the number of constraint functions, and $\ell=\log(\frac{SAT}{p})$.
+We note that this is the first result on PAC kind of analysis for PCMDP with peak constraints, where the transition dynamics are not known apriori.
+We demonstrate the proposed algorithm on an energy harvesting problem and a single machine scheduling problem, where it performs close to the theoretical upper bound of the studied optimization problem.